channdara/flutter_translator/README.md

 # Flutter Translator
-Flutter Translator is a package use for in-app localization with json file.
+Flutter Translator is a package use for in-app localization with Map data.
 More easier and faster to implement.
-This package is inspired by the flutter_localizations itself.
+This package is inspired by the **flutter_localizations** itself.
+Follow the step below to use the package or checkout a small complete [example](https://pub.dev/packages/flutter_translator/example) project of the package.

 # How To Use